dbarac/object-detection-dataset-generator/README.md

 Pressing 'r' during tracking resets the tracker - user selects a bbox for the current frame so the tracker can continue.
 Pressing 'n' ends the current video.

+This project was tested with Python 3.7.6 and package versions found in requirements.txt